 The aluminium price traded on the London Metal Exchange (LME) comprises a separately identifiable price component in the case of both products manufactured at AMAG (primary aluminium, foundry products, rolled products) as well as raw materials employed such as primary aluminium and aluminium scrap.
 This is contractually agreed as a separate component, plus any premiums (for transport, etc.), and mark-ups for processing as well as grades and grade discounts (in the case of scrap).
 Such identifiability also remains for products in the production process (inventories).
 This component can be valued reliably given the listing of the aluminium price on the LME.
 This is the most important component exposed to price risks.
-The share of value changes in the aluminium price can be subject to very sharp fluctuations (including on the relevant reporting date).
+The share of value changes in the aluminium price as a proportion of changes to the fair value of inventories cannot be estimated, as the aluminium price can be subject to very sharp fluctuations (including on the relevant reporting date).